opencontainers/runc/docs/systemd.md

 For documentation on systemd unit resource properties, see `systemd.resource-control(5)` man page.

+### Device access rules

+Device access rules from the runtime spec are translated to systemd properties (`DevicePolicy` and `DeviceAllow`).
+Not all configurations are supported; in particular, the following can not be translated:
+ - blacklist-style rulesets;
+ - wildcard-major rules (meaning "all devices with any major number and the given minor number").

+NOTE that systemd v240 or later is highly recommended, since older versions have limited ways to interpret `DeviceAllow` rules.
+When using systemd older than v240, the following limitations exist:

+ - it is not possible to add a rule for a device that does not have an equivalent `/dev/{char,block}/<MAJOR>:<minor>` file on the host (for example, this is the case for NVidia devices);
+ - adding a wildcard-minor rule (meaning "devices with the given major number any any minor number") results in having a set of individual rules for existing devices only, meaning that any devices that will appear after the container start won't be accessible.

 ### Auxiliary properties

 Auxiliary properties of a systemd unit (as shown by `systemctl show